Towards understanding two-level-systems in amorphous solids -- Insights from quantum circuits: Experiments with quantum bits

-Spectroscopy on superconducting qubits can also be used to investigate the type of coupling between a qubit and TLS as discussed in Sec.~\ref{Sec:Interactions}, i.e. whether it is longitudinal (e.g. affecting the critical current of a Josephson junction) or transversal (e.g. coupling via the charge).
+Spectroscopy on superconducting qubits can also be used to investigate the type of coupling between a qubit and TLS.
+As discussed in Sec.~\ref{Sec:Interactions}, the coupling can be longitudinal, where the energy of one system depends on the state of the other (e.g. if the TLS affects the critical current of a Josephson junction), or transversal, where the TLS and its host circuit can exchange energy (e.g. a TLS coupled via its electric dipole moment).
 For example, \textcite{Lupascu:PRB:2009} observed the two-photon transition to the third excited state of a flux qubit-TLS system and found that TLS must be two-level or at least highly anharmonic systems which are purely transversally coupled to the qubit.
 A similar analysis has been done with TLS in phase qubits~\cite{Bushev:PRB:2010, Du:2014}.
 Spectroscopic data on multi-photon transitions of TLS in a phase qubit by \textcite{Bushev:PRB:2010} were further analysed by~\textcite{Cole:APL:2010} in an effort to verify different microscopic TLS models.
 All of these works can be consistently explained by assuming that TLS couple to the capacitive elements of the quantum circuits via an electric dipole moment, and some were even able to place strong bounds on alternative models~\cite{Cole:APL:2010}.

 Even if avoided level crossings are not observed in qubit spectroscopy, their relatively strong coupling to TLS residing in other capacitive circuit components can still be detected by resonant enhancements of the qubit energy relaxation rate, while the larger number of TLS located in regions of weaker electric fields contribute to a background relaxation rate that is independent or only weakly dependent on qubit frequency~\cite{Shnirman:PRL:2005}. \textcite{Barends:PRL:2013} found qualitative agreement between such data obtained on so-called Xmon-qubits and Monte Carlo simulations of random TLS distributions, in which defects were assumed to occur in a 3-nm thick oxide layer on the aluminium electrodes of the coplanar qubit capacitor at similar densities as verified for AlO$_x$ tunnel barriers.